Solarpunk: Do-it-yourself ethos

 Although solarpunk is concerned with technology, it also embraces low-tech ways of living sustainably such as gardening, permaculture, regenerative design, tool libraries, maker spaces, open-source, positive psychology, metacognition, and do-it-yourself ethics.
 Its themes may reflect on environmental philosophy such as bright green environmentalism and social ecology, as well as punk ideologies such as anarchism, socialism, anti-consumerism, anti-authoritarianism, anti-capitalism, civil rights, commoning, and decentralization.

-Racial and gender equality
+Decolonization

+Solarpunk acts as a future imaginary to subvert climate fatalism.
+It tends to advocate for the decolonization of energy, challenging eco-capitalism where renewable mega-products, also called green veils, harm indigenous communities.
+By prioritizing energy democracy and non-hierarchal governance, the movement promotes the reintegrations of human and ecological systems, replacing commodification with community-oriented environmental optimism.

+Social equity

 Solarpunk often includes elements of racial and gender equality, drawing this theme from earlier utopian works.
-Marge Piercy's 1976 classic Woman on the Edge of Time, explored family roles and introduced the pronoun 'per'.
 Ursula K. Le Guin's 1969 book The Left Hand of Darkness included gender fluidity.
 Her book The Dispossessed eliminated compulsory monogamy.
 Becky Chambers' 2021 solarpunk novel A Psalm for the Wild-Built included a main character who is non-binary.